JacksonStrauss/Beach-Bots-2021--2022-Code-Documentation/Finite State Machine/README.md

 ## Finite State Machine

-When working with a system that needs to perform a certain set of tasks at one point in time and then switch to a different behavior later on, it can become complicated to create and manage these different "states" in which the system runs.
-A way to simplify this process is to implement a framework called a [finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine) which makes it much easier for the programmer to create distinct "states" that the program can switch between for different behaviors.
+A [finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine) is a system that, at a given point in time, is in one particular state out of a finite list of several states.
+The state machine can switch between certain states when ordered to (this is called a transition).
+A finite-state machine can be helpful when you have something that needs to perform a specific set of tasks at one point in time and then an entirely different set of tasks at another point in time.

-I decided to use a finite-state machine for the different states of our lifting mechanism.
-We used a PS4 controller as our robot controller and therefore we  had a limited amount of buttons that we could use for certain actions.
-We needed to perform only certain actions during certain phases of the lifting process and we wanted to make sure we didn't accidentally perform incorrect actions during other phases.
-So, I implemented the finite-state machine so that actions could only be performed during the correct phase.
+We decided that it would be best to implement a finite-state machine for our robot's lifting mechanism due to the complicated processes of raising, extending, and lowering the lift.
+To manually control our robot we used a PS4 controller which has a limited amount of buttons.
+Implementing the finite-state machine allowed us to assign different actions to the same physical button depending on the state of the lifting mechanism.

-To create the state machine, I first had to create the actual variables which would keep track of which state the robot/lifting mechanism was in.
-I used the [enumerator datatype](https://en.wikipedia.org/wiki/Enumerated_type) in Java.
+I used the [enumerator datatype](https://en.wikipedia.org/wiki/Enumerated_type) in Java to keep track of the individual states.

 ```java
 public enum State {HOME, DEPOSIT, TRANSITION}